SouthGreenPlatform/genoring/README.md

   These errors, as long as they occure before Drupal installation is completed, can be ignored as they are due to the way Drupal checks if tables exist.

+* When trying to start, it says:
+  "ERROR: Current user not allowed to manage containers with 'docker' command!"
+  It means the docker command is available at the correct version but current user running GenoRing is not allowed to manage docker containers.
+  You may consider eiter using a different user to run GenoRing or add current user to the "docker" group: "sudo usermod -aG docker $USER" (and restart a new session).

 * "The provided host name is not valid for this server." error message means you did not setup the environment variable "DRUPAL_TRUSTED_HOST" in "env/genoring.env" when installing.